Lattice-QCD Calculations of TMD Soft Function Through Large-Momentum Effective Theory

-The main difficulty in calculating the TMD soft function in lattice QCD is that it involves two light-like Wilson lines along directions $n^\pm=\frac{1}{\sqrt 2}(1,\vec 0_\perp,\pm 1)$ in $(t,\perp,z)$ coordinates, making direct simulations in Euclidean space impractical.
+The main difference in such a calculation in lattice QCD is that it involves two light-like Wilson lines along directions $n^\pm=\frac{1}{\sqrt 2}(1,\vec 0_\perp,\pm 1)$ in $(t,\perp,z)$ coordinates, making direct simulations in Euclidean space impractical.
 However, much progress has been made in recent years in calculating physical quantities such as light-cone PDFs using the framework of large-momentum effective theory (LaMET)~\cite{Ji:2013dva,Ji:2014gla}.
 The key observation of LaMET is that the collinear quark and gluon modes, usually represented by light-like field correlators~\cite{Collins:2011zzd,Bauer:2000yr,Bauer:2001ct,Bauer:2001yt}, can be accessed for large-momentum hadron states.
 A detailed review of LaMET and its applications to collinear PDFs and other light-cone distributions can be found in Refs.\cite{Ji:2020ect,Cichy:2018mum}.
 More recently, some of the present authors have proposed that the TMD soft function can be extracted from a special large-momentum-transfer form factor of either a light meson or a pair of quark-antiquark color sources~\cite{Ji:2019sxk}.
 Once calculated, the TMD factorization of the Drell-Yan and similar processes can be made with entirely lattice-QCD-computable non-perturbative quantities~\cite{Ji:2014hxa,Ji:2018hvs,Ebert:2018gzl,Ebert:2019okf,Ji:2019ewn,Vladimirov:2020ofp}.

 The TMD soft function is often defined and applied not in momentum space but in transverse coordinate space in terms of the Fourier transformation variable $b_\perp $.
 In addition, it also depends on the ultraviolet (UV) renormalization scale $\mu$ (often defined in dimensional regularization and minimal subtraction or $\overline{\rm MS}$) and rapidity regulators $Y+Y'$ \cite{Collins:2011zzd,Ji:2019sxk},